-From GitHub https://github.com/Sage-ERP-X3/sample-x3-ws-php-webportal, click Download.
+From GitHub https://github.com/Sage-ERP-X3/sample-x3-ws-php-webportal, click Clone or Download.

-If you are logged in to GitHub, you have the option to Clone or Download.
+If you are logged in to GitHub, you have the option Clone or Download without logged in

 Be sure to download the ZIP file.